 - Don’t store your collection in cardboard boxes or other material that attract pests.

-- Never peel stamps from envelopes.
-You can then soak off older ones with water (see below).
+- Never peel stamps from envelopes unless you soak them in water first (see process below).
 Be aware that many modern self-adhesive ones, especially from the United States, will be destroyed if you soak them.

-- Learn how to place used stamps into your album.
-First, cut around the stamp on the envelope, being careful not to damage it by clipping any parts.
-If the stamp is self-adhesive, and all new U.S. stamps are, it’s easiest to just go ahead and place the cutout in your album.
-If it is an older U.S. stamp or one from a foreign country that is not self-adhesive, then place the cutout face down in a bowl with warm water.
-When it becomes completely wet, you can peel off the stamp and place it in the album after drying it properly.
-Note that items like postal cards with imprinted stamp image should be collected in their entirety.
+- If a used stamp is still on an envelope, or a corner thereof, you will need to prepare it before placing into your album.
+First, cut around the stamp, being careful not to damage it by clipping any edges.
+If a stamp is self-adhesive, and all new U.S. stamps are, it’s easiest to just go ahead and place the cutout in your album.
+If a stamp is older one from the U.S., or one from a foreign country that obviously is not self-adhesive, then place the cutout face down in a bowl of warm water.
+When it becomes completely wet, you can peel off the stamp and place it face down on blotting paper, newspaper or on a page of a drying book.
+Once it is dry, it can be mounted in your album.
+Note that items like postal cards with imprinted stamp images should be collected in their entirety.
 For envelopes with imprinted stamp images, cut a large square around the imprint.
-If you acquire old envelopes, sometimes it's best to seek the advice of more advanced collectors before attempting any removal of stamps; such envelopes may be more valuable with the stamps left on them!
+If you acquire old envelopes with stamps on them, sometimes it’s best to seek the advice of more advanced collectors before attempting any removal of stamps; such envelopes may be more valuable with the stamps left on them!

 - As mentioned previously, as you progress in your collecting capabilities, at some time you may decide to narrow the type of stamps you want to collect.
 Many people prefer to collect older stamps as doing so eliminates keeping up with all the new ones that come out.
 On the other hand, new unused stamps from the U.S. are easier to find and manage.
 Once you have decided the type of stamps to keep in your collection, get to know other collectors, such as through the Dallas-Park Cities Philatelic Society.
 This is a great source for stamps as well as a place to sell or exchange the duplicate stamps you will inevitably end up with.